Mengyuan-Li1996/scRNA_view/README.md

 # scRNA_register

-please start with input your ncbi account (email) to the first code block.
+Please start with input your ncbi account (email) to the first code block.

-then enter your requested PMID and related GEO entry manually
+Then enter your requested PMID and related GEO entry manually

-https://colab.research.google.com/github/Mengyuan-Li1996/scRNA_register/blob/main/regist_PMID.ipynb
+You can run it on google colab by entering this link https://colab.research.google.com/github/Mengyuan-Li1996/scRNA_register/blob/main/regist_PMID.ipynb

+Some informations may need manually input if you need it, and new items can also be added if required.